mobile app bar

 Shedeur Sanders and Deion Sanders

-In an effort to make the most out of the Super Bowl LIX festivities, the father-son duo of Deion and Shedeur Sanders made their way down to New Orleans, Louisiana to help out with the flagship football event.
+In an effort to make the most out of the Super Bowl LIX festivities, the father-son duo of Deion and Shedeur Sanders made their way down to New Orleans.
+The future NFL passer had quite a lot of takeaways from the flagship event as he observed up close the evolving culture of football.

 “Dad never let us do that type of stuff because he wanted everybody to be like more team, more unity stuff.
-You don’t know what different people have… You want everybody to be a unit, be as one.”
+You don’t know what different people have… You want everybody to be a unit, be as one,” said Shedeur.

-“My favorite pregame fit that I think you wore, it wasn’t even an outfit, it was the snow goggles.”
+“My favorite pregame fit that I think you wore, it wasn’t even an outfit, it was the snow goggles,” recalled Darius.

-Shedeur responded by noting that even the smaller decisions, such as choosing to wear a pair of snow goggles to the game, are all made with a specific message or intent in mind.
+Shedeur responded by noting that even the smaller decisions, such as choosing to wear a pair of snow goggles to the game, are all made with a specific intent in mind.

-“Everything we do is about timing… Everything that we do, everything that we post, we try to have a real message… a real “It” factor behind it.”
+“Everything we do is about timing… Everything that we do, everything that we post, we try to have a real message… a real “It” factor behind it,” said the QB.

-While he still reserves the idea that fashion statements are best reserved for more prestigious players rather than little league rosters, Shedeur also asserted that there is an undeniable air of confidence that comes with having a unique game-day look.
+Shedeur still feels fashion statements are best reserved for more prestigious players rather than little league rosters.
+He also asserted there is an undeniable air of confidence that comes with having a unique game-day look.

 Hopefully, the message will get through to younger audiences.
-Sanders has emerged as a role model for many signal callers across America and with that influence, comes a sense of responsibility.
+Sanders has emerged as a role model for many young signal callers across America and with that influence, comes a sense of responsibility.
+He seems to understand that.

-The expensive watches and endorsements may be synonymous with the Sanders brand, but none of that exists unless it is backed up by consistency, hard work, and humbleness about one’s approach towards the game of football.
+The expensive watches and endorsements may be synonymous with the Sanders brand, but none of that makes sense unless it is backed up by consistency, hard work, and humbleness about one’s approach toward the game.

-Suffice to say, you get out what you put in.
-Perhaps this message will be enough to encourage young athletes to put more time into film study rather than picking out a shirt or an outfit for gameday.
+You get out what you put in is the larger message Shedeur is trying to convey here.
+Perhaps this will encourage young athletes to put more time into film study rather than picking out a shirt or an outfit for game day.

 About the author